Restrictions due to the coronavirus in Madrid, Andalusia, Catalonia, Galicia and the rest of the autonomous communities - BCFocus

 The community of Madrid

-– Madrid no longer has a curfew.
-Neither autonomous containment, the same as before the end of the alarm state.
-However, the region maintains its restrictions on mobility in basic health zones.

-– The hotel can open until midnight, although it is still forbidden to consume at the bar.
+– Regarding reception hours, bars and restaurants can open until midnight, although it is still forbidden to consume at the bar.
 Inside, there can only be four people per table, six on the terraces, with a capacity of 50 and 75%, respectively.
 New customers cannot be admitted after 11:00 p.m.

-– Shops can open until 11:00 p.m., such as sports halls.
-Gambling and betting houses, until midnight.

 Valencian Community